aneto0/MARTe2/Docs/User/source/core/logging/logging.rst

 Logging
 =======

-MARTe offers a logging mechanism that is both thread and interrupt safe.
+MARTe offers a logging mechanism that is both :ref:`thread and interrupt safe <loggerservice>`.

 .. note::
    The number of logging messages is expected to be maximised in any MARTe component.